mvdan/tor/README.md

   merged into `client.c` in the history

 * **old-repo-cleaned-3**: Like old-repo-cleaned-2, but with a dozen commits
   squashed and some lazy commit messages reworded.
+Also, client.c and server.c are now removed when consdiff.c is created.